Myndex/SAPC-APCA/documentation/minimum_compliance.md

 ### APCA™ Compliant _(more complete guidelines and examples)_
 Use of the term "APCA™ Compliant" requires at a minimum:

-Everything as recited in "APCA™ Compatible" but further including:
+Everything as recited in "APCA™ Compatible" above, but further including:
 - A link to the font size/weight lookup tables and documentation (required).
     - This should include the Bronze/Silver/Gold level descriptions (optional until WCAG&nbsp;3 is official).
 - In addition to the Lc output, additionally a visible output stating the minimum font size for weights 300, 400, and 700.